TysonAndre/pecl-teds/README.md

 [`Teds\StrictHashMap` API](./teds_stricthashmap.stub.php)

-**This is a work in progress.** Iteration will not work as expected if the hash table is rehashed due to insertions/removals during iteration.

 This is a map where entries for keys of any type can be inserted if they are `!==` to other keys.
 This uses [`Teds\strict_hash`](#strict-hashing) internally.

 The [`Teds\StrictHashSet` API](./teds_stricthashset.stub.php) implementation is similar, but does not associate values with keys and does not implement ArrayAccess and uses different method names.

 NOTE: The floats `0.0` and [`-0.0` (negative zero)](https://en.wikipedia.org/wiki/Signed_zero) have the same hashes and are treated as the same entries, because `0.0 === -0.0` in php.
-NOTE: The float `NAN` (Not a Number) is deliberately treated as equivalent to itself by `Teds\strict_hash` and  `StrictHashSet`/`StrictHashMap`, despite having `NAN !== $x` in php for any $x, including NAN.
+NOTE: The float `NAN` (Not a Number) is deliberately treated as equivalent to itself by `Teds\strict_hash` and  `StrictHashSet`/`StrictHashMap`, despite having `NAN !== $x` in php for any $x, including `NAN`.
 This is done to avoid duplicate or unremovable entries.

+**Iteration on hash maps/sets is a work in progress.** Iteration will not work as expected if the hash table is rehashed due to insertions/removals during iteration.

 ### Teds\StrictMinHeap and Teds\StrictMaxHeap